 I share a vested interest in the long-term success of our community by focusing on our schools and recreation assets to attract and retain current residents.
 Every community has issues.
 The key is how we work to solve them.
 My mission is to champion projects that strengthen our schools, safety, and improve quality of life, including our local economy and businesses by bringing innovative ideas that benefit the residents – not special interests.
 I will fight for the voice of every resident, every employee, every child for the future that Anaheim deserves.
 This is our community and I am ready to work hard for progress.

 Groups and Organizations:

-Eagle Scout, 2012-2014 Ladera Ranch Civic Councilmember and Treasurer, 2012 ROP Student of the Year, 2011 Ladera Ranch Volunteer of the Year, Founder of the Teen Leadership Council, Chairman of Gold Wood Surf, Chapman University Economics and Political Science
+Chief Executive Officer of Traut Financial, Eagle Scout, 2012-2014 Treasurer of Ladera Ranch Civic Council, 2012 ROP Student of the Year, 2011 Ladera Ranch Volunteer of the Year, Founder of the Teen Leadership Council, Chapman University Economics and Political Science

 Angels of Anaheim baseball fan, enjoys weekends at the Colorado River, mountain biking in Weir Canyon, has been dating Cheyenne Ochoa since 2011, and speaks on social justice issues including immigration reform and LGBT rights.

 Track Record on the Ladera Ranch Civic Council: